Our elected committee meet regularly to ensure that the club remains active, operates within BSAC’s guidelines, and fulfils the needs of members.

 We joined Lunesdale in 2015 as PADI A.O.W. divers.
 Years on we have now progressed to deeper, darker, colder diving in the UK.

-Debbie is a dive leader and club social/event organiser, organising dive trips both home and abroad, as well as social events such as the Annual Awards night.
+Debbie is a dive leader and club social/event organiser, planning dive trips both home and abroad, as well as social events such as the Annual Awards night.

 Cath Lee.
 Communications